Translate This Page

 rely on it more than others.

-Incubation - the period between stopping conscious
+the period between stopping conscious work on a

-work on a problem and the time when we become aware
+problem and the time when we become aware

 of a solution or part solution.
 People struggling with

-problems often suddenly become aware of a solution after
+problems often suddenly become aware of a solution

-by other things.
+occupied by other things.

-In dealing with our education problems, the American
+In dealing with our education problems, the

-EDX program, Harvard university, USA :(Introduction
+American EDX program, Harvard University, USA

-to Data Wise: A Collaborative Process to Improve
+:(Introduction to Data Wise: A Collaborative Process

-Learning & Teaching)taught me the following steps
+to Improve Learning & Teaching)taught me the

 Example: